-My criteria for new containers included things like airtightness, refrigerator and freezer safety, and the capacity to hold about 1 pound of flour.
+My criteria for new containers included things like airtightness, refrigerator and freezer safety, and the capacity to hold about one pound of flour.

 Although quart-size mason jars seemed like a good solution, I worried that even the wide-mouth jars would be too narrow to scoop out flour.
 As I searched for wider containers, I spent days on Amazon and the Container Store's website.
 I obsessed over reviews, took measurements, and fretted over whether I really wanted to spend a ton of money on the alternatives, almost all of which were made of plastic.

 Yet there was still the pesky issue of the narrow jar openings ... until I discovered the existence of measuring scoops with narrow bowls and long handles.
 Problem solved!
-Except for the 1-cup scoop, the scoops all easily fit into a wide-mouth mason jar.
-(Weirdly, the Norpro measuring scoop set does not include a 1/3 cup scoop, so I bought a separate one from Vollrath.)
+Except for the one-cup scoop, the scoops all easily fit into a wide-mouth mason jar.
+(Weirdly, the Norpro measuring scoop set does not include a 1/3-cup scoop, so I bought a separate one from Vollrath.)

 With the mason jars a go, I replaced the metal lids and bands with simpler plastic storage caps.